23004513/AOA-Java-M15/EX NO 5C- Graph Coloring.md

 ## Algorithm
-1. Start and read the number of nodes n, available colors m, and edges e.
+1.Start and read the number of nodes n, available colors m, and edges e.

 2.Construct an adjacency list to represent the graph connections.